 i.
 The project drainage plan conveys collected storm runoff into an existing storm drain that discharges into Rodeo Gulch east of the site.
-The storm drain has been sized to accommodate the additional drainage generated by tlus project.
+The storm drain has been sized to accommodate the additional drainage generated by this project.

-i.
+j.
 Traffic